 For retirement benefit computation purposes, an aggregate nonpay status of six months in any calendar year is creditable service.
 Coverage continues at no cost to the employees while in a nonpay status.
 When employees are in a nonpay status for only a portion of a pay period, their contributions are adjusted in proportion to their basic pay.
 Similarly, a furlough of less than six months does not affect the high-3 salary rate used in the computation.

 Employees may be eligible for unemployment compensation, especially if they are on consecutive furlough days.
 State unemployment compensation requirements differ; many require a waiting period before benefits can begin.
+Also, in general if an employee is later paid retroactively for furlough time the employee would have to repay the state for any unemployment benefits received.

 Employees generally may take outside employment although they remain subject to ethical restrictions on conflict of interests.